 For more information on DOAP files, see these Apache policy docs.

-- Update the STATUS file (in root of Apache Isis' source) should be updated with details of the new release. - commit the .adoc changes locate template/document.html.erb file, and remove -SNAPSHOT from the navbar, so that it reads something like:
+- Update the STATUS file (in root of Apache Isis' source) should be updated with details of the new release. - commit the .adoc changes

-Now we need to publish the website.
+Now we need to publish the website: